Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 As time went on, Kyle became resentful.
 He wasn’t just angry over what had happened.
 He was frustrated at how his wife was mistreated at work, how she struggled to keep their bills paid and how his children suffered because of the stress and chaos at home.

-One of the hardest parts of living with a chronic illness is watching how it affects those you love most.
+One of the hardest parts of coping with chronic illness is watching how it affects those you love most.
 Maybe that means your children don’t get as much of your time or, your spouse is overworked and exhausted all of the time.

 These are understandable frustrations but left unchecked, they will become bitterness.
 When Kyle reached out to a supportive friend, he suggested that Kyle’s resentment was rooted in a lack of forgiveness.